How to keep food fresh for longer

 Wrap broccoli in foil

-Tightly wrapping up your celery or broccoli in tin foil is the perfect way to keep it fresh and crisp – and in the fridge it can last this way up to 4 weeks!
+Tightly wrapping up your celery or broccoli in tin foil is the perfect way to keep it fresh and crisp – and in the fridge it can last this way up to four weeks!

 This is because tin foil will keep the veggies clean and fresh, but it's porous enough the allow any ethylene (a ripening hormone) to escape.